 That’s the old, old story.

 When we think about the Gospel of Jesus Christ – the Good News of what God has done in and through the life, death, and resurrection of his Son, Jesus Christ, we usually go back 2,000 years.
 But the story is older than that.
-In one sense, it goes all the way back into eternity, into the mind of God who has always existed.
+In one sense, it goes all the way back into eternity, into the mind of God who’s always existed.

 Look for Jesus

-We won’t go back quite that far in this chapter, but I do want to show the Good News fulfilled in Jesus was predicted and anticipated in the Old Testament.
+We won’t go back quite that far in this lesson, but I do want to show the Good News fulfilled in Jesus was predicted and anticipated in the Old Testament.
 God didn’t “make it up” on the fly.

 When I used to teach Disciple Bible Study, a very detailed and comprehensive study of both the Old and New Testaments, people would often tell me how bogged down they were getting in the Old Testament.
 They would even tell me they thought it was boring and irrelevant.

 In response to this, one of the things I used to encourage them to do, in order to stick with it, was to start looking for Jesus in the pages of the Old Testament.
 Because he’s there!
 In fact, he’s all over the place in the Old Testament.

 Below are a few Scriptures from the New Testament that help make the case.

 Romans 1:1-4 – Paul, a servant of Christ Jesus, called to be an apostle and set apart for the gospel of God– the gospel he promised beforehand through his prophets in the Holy Scriptures regarding his Son, who as to his human nature was a descendant of David, and who through the Spirit of holiness was declared with power to be the Son of God by his resurrection from the dead: Jesus Christ our Lord.